arangodb/arangojs/README.md

 When using arangojs in the browser, self-signed HTTPS certificates need to be trusted by the browser or use a trusted root certificate.

+## Streaming transactions

+When using the `transaction.run` method it is important to be aware of the limitations of what a callback passed to this method is allowed to do or not.
+Please refer to the examples in the documentation of that method.

 ## Error responses

 If arangojs encounters an API error, it will throw an _ArangoError_ with an